confluence/python-textbok/python_notes/02_Python_Basics.rst

     count = 0

 This is exactly the same syntax as assigning a new value to an existing variable called ``count``.
-In the next section we will discuss under what circumstances this statement will cause a new variable will be created.
+Later in this chapter we will discuss under what circumstances this statement will cause a new variable to be created.

 If you try to access the value of a variable which hasn't been defined anywhere yet, the interpreter will exit with a name error.